pgorithm/xgamma-gui-tool/README.md

 Graphical tool for managing display gamma settings using the xgamma command on Linux systems.

+## Why you might need this tool?

+If your old and cheap monitor is displaying incorrect colors, you might need to adjust its gamma settings to fix them.
+This tool is for those who want to avoid making those adjustments through the terminal.

 ## Description

 xgamma GUI Tool provides a simple, minimalist interface for adjusting gamma correction for red, green, and blue channels individually or together.
 It allows you to preview changes in real-time and automatically apply saved settings on system startup.